FJancsi/simple-perf-crawler/README.md

 -   Under the example folder in the urls.json list all the necessary url(s)
 -   in the .env file set the `CYCLES` to the desired value
+-   in the .env file set the `URL_PATH` to the desired value, if you would like to add an additional path for URLs

 ## Example